jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab13.md

 <div align=center><img src="Images/13/22_2.png" alt="drawing" width="400"/></div>

 ## Demonstrate
-Please finish the four examples(except the second the third) and implement them on the PYNQ-Z2 board.
+Please finish the four examples(except the second and third) and implement them on the PYNQ-Z2 board.